Datttta/My_Notes/New words.md

 5. globetrotter
 6. plan on (She plans on studying medicine)
 7. go away (Do you plan to go away this weekend?)
+8. uppercut
-8. vetted schools
+9. vetted schools
-9. blemish
+10. blemish
-10. wavy
+11. wavy
-11. comfy
+12. comfy

 === *Nuevas Palabras* ===